 So you’ve heard about TouchDesigner through online videos or social media, but you’re not exactly sure what it is yet?
-In this blog we’ll cover all the most frequently asked questions about this unique program.
+In this blog we’ll cover all the most frequently asked questions about this unique interactive technology program.

 So, what is TouchDesigner?